What Can We Help You With?

 Yes, since C-PACE liens share the same priority as property taxes and mortgage documents include provisions prohibiting modification of the loan, the existing mortgage lender must give consent for the placement of the C-PACE assessment.
 We can assist you in this process and encourage these discussions to be initiated as early as possible in the process.

 In most cases, consent is likely because C-PACE projects will increase your building’s value and net operating income, thereby making it easier for the property owner to service the existing mortgage.
-Furthermore, only the C-PACE assessment in arrears is ever in front of the mortgage and C-PACE has no impact to a mortgage lender’s rights, remedies, ability to foreclosure, cure, etc. To date, over 190 lending institutions have consented to C-PACE projects across the country.
+Furthermore, only the C-PACE assessment in arrears is ever in front of the mortgage and C-PACE has no impact to a mortgage lender’s rights, remedies, ability to foreclosure, cure, etc. To date, over 500 lending institutions have consented to C-PACE projects across the country.

 We have successfully navigated securing consent for our borrowers and can assist you in this process.

 While C-PACE assessments have priority of payment over the mortgage lender, the magnitude of any loss to the lender is limited.
-When a property owner defaults on a C-PACE payment, only the overdue amount, not the entire balance, is due.
+When a property owner defaults on a C-PACE payment, only the past due amount, not the entire balance, is due.
 This outstanding delinquent C-PACE amount has priority of payment over a mortgage loan.
 The C-PACE assessment does not accelerate upon delinquency or default.

-3. Petros works with the local C-PACE authority to obtain project approval;
+1. Petros works with the local C-PACE authority to obtain project approval;

-4. Petros works with the borrower to obtain consent from the mortgage lender (if any); and
+3. Petros works with the borrower to obtain consent from the mortgage lender (if any); and

-5. The closing and funding of the project occurs.
+5. The closing and funding of the project occurs

 Petros does not hinder the normal project development timeline.
 As long as we receive our diligence information in a timely fashion, we can move along simultaneously with the energy auditors, project engineers, etc. Once all due diligence items are complete, we expect to close on funding within 30-45 business days.